LEGAL RESEARCH, WRITING & CIVIL LITIGATION

 At the completion of this course, the student will be able to:

-- Assist in writing a persuasive legal memorandum.
+- Edit and revise a persuasive legal memorandum.

-- Apply the rules of venue in both federal and state jurisdictions.
+- Apply and describe the rules of venue.

-- Determine whether a class action is appropriate in various hypothetical situations.
+- Determine whether a class action certification is appropriate based on a given fact pattern.